Blunkie/keegan-plugins/README.md

 # Configuration:
 	* keegan-emotes - Type the name of any emote
 	* Fisher/Miner/Woodcutter - "Hop Worlds" toggle will world hop if another player is near by.
 (Must launch client with user/password arguments for this to work, otherwise it will logout and wait for you to manually log back in)
+	* Debug - Will log some debugging information if enabled (Generally best to just leave it disabled)

 # How to add:
 	Repository owner: KeeganKGB